 [Also Read: 9 Months Old Baby Development]

-A 36 Week-Old Baby’s Developmental Milestones
+A 36-Week-Old Baby’s Developmental Milestones

-- First Words– Your baby may utter his first words like ‘bankee’ for a blanket or some made up versions of ‘uh’ for up.
+- First Words: Your baby may utter his first words like ‘bankee’ for a blanket or some made up versions of ‘uh’ for up.
 Notice his intentions and gestures when he’s pronouncing his first words.
 It may be unclear at first, but he’s definitely picking up.

 [Also Read: 9 Months Old Baby Milestones]

 Stick to the old adage of ‘Parents Provide; Children Decide’ where feeding is concerned.
-You may at first find it frustrating to notice that your baby is no longer enjoying the old foods he ate before this stage.
-This is because some novelties become routines for them and it’s important to switch things up.
-Give him a mix of solids, purees and mashed foods for added variety and let him decide what he wants to eat and how often he wants to.
+You may at first find it frustrating to notice that your baby is no longer enjoying the foods he ate before this stage.
+This is because some novelties become routines for them and it’s important to mix things up.
+Give him a mix of solids, purees and mashed foods for added variety and let him decide what he wants to eat and how often.
 You may notice surges or fluctuations in his appetite, and this is because he’s simply busy exploring and moving around.
 Eating becomes a second priority but still a priority nonetheless.
 Don’t force your little one to eat what he doesn’t want to and let him explore his appetite mindfully since this leads to encouraging and developing healthy eating habits.

 [Also Read: 9 Months Old Baby Food]

-Your 36-week old baby sleep patterns will be cranky at this stage.
+Your 36-week old baby sleep patterns will be erratic and he is likely to be cranky at this stage.
 Most babies enter the phase of ‘junk sleeping’ where they suddenly drift away to dreamland before dinner or fall asleep while playing.
 Your baby’s daytime naps may be divided into two parts now, and you won’t be noticing any routine sleep patterns anytime soon.
 Consider co-sleeping with your little one and have safe bed-sharing practices to ensure he feels comfy and gets sound sleep.
 If you’re having trouble settling your baby after waking up, then let him roam around and play his heart away until he gets tired enough for a snooze.
 Establish rhythmic sleeping cues like rocking the cradle/pram or moving the baby carrier in a gentle and rhythmic way to encourage drifting to sleep.
 Babies like listening to brown noise and sleep music too at this age before transitioning to bedtime (or naptime).

 [Also Read: 9 Months Old Baby Sleep Basics]